Berea-College-CSC-226/t04-main/Answers/t04_lakesd3_oludairoa_questions.md

 1.d.
 Briefly describe two or more of the PEP8 warnings you fixed.
 Does the resulting code look better or worse?
 Why?

 ```
+   We did not see any PEP8 warnings in our code.
 ```

 _Return to the Google Doc to continue the assignment._